CyVerse-Ansible/ansible-jupyterhub/README.md

 This role will install jupyterhub with CyVerse authentication and docker for jupyter notebooks.

-Currently, Ubuntu 20 is tested and working.
+Currently, Ubuntu 20 and 18 is tested and working.
-In theory it should work on all platforms centos7+ and ubuntu18+.
+It currently does not work properly on redhat systems, we are working on it.

 Requirements
 ------------